CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 ### Deze Lyu

+**Note: My GPU model, the MX450, is not very powerful, resulting in slow performance for all GPU-based implementations, including the one using the Thrust library.
+I have verified that all memory operations are excluded from the GPU timers.
+Despite this, the CPU-based implementation remains faster than the Thrust library's implementation for an array size of 2^20.
+Therefore, although I made every effort to complete the performance analysis, the results may not be very meaningful.**

 #### Description

 This project implements scan and stream compaction algorithms for both CPU and GPU.
 The features include: